-Tessarium – A new tile editor for pixel art worlds
+Tessarium – a tile editor for pixel art worlds

 A tile editor for pixel worlds

-Tessarium is a tile-first all in one, retro pixel art level editor.
-Built for (but not limited to) Game Boy DMG/Color development and smoother GB Studio workflows, there's no need to jump around between different apps or tediously manage your tiles.
+Tessarium is a tile-first all in one, pixel art level editor.
+Designed for retro console development, including (but not limited to) Game Boy DMG/Color development and smoother GB Studio workflows.

 There are two versions of Tessarium:

-Includes over 90% of the features and everything you need to create tile-based levels.
+Includes almost all features and everything you need to create optimised tile-based levels quickly.

 Tessarium Pro

-A fully featured supporter edition that helps fund ongoing development of the tool, with additional capabilities such as:
+A supporter edition that helps me keep development time and spending time on the tool, with additional capabilities such as:

 Note: the browser version has limitations but should be a good way to try out the app.
 The desktop builds have full file features.
 See special installation notes for the MacOS installer version at the bottom of this page.